vincentverstraeten/thehealthyendpoint/content/english/blog/sync-your-outlook-signatures.md

 First it gets the paths of all the locations the Outlook signature could be.

-The outlook signatured is saved in this folder by Outlook:
+The outlook signatured is saved in this folder by Outlook.

 '''PowerShell
-%APPDATA%\\Roaming\\Microsoft\\Signatures
+%APPDATA%\Roaming\Microsoft\Signatures
 '''